agentscope-ai/agentscope-studio/docs/tutorial/en/src/develop/tracing.md

-# Observability and Tracing
+# Run Tracing

-AgentScope Studio offers intuitive observability and tracing for AI applications.
-It provides users with immediate insights into key metrics, such as inputs, outputs, tool calls, execution time, errors, and costs.
+In the Trace page of the Studio sidebar, you can view detailed information about run tracing, including inputs and outputs of various modules, tool call information, execution time, and other runtime information.

-AgentScope Studio's observability is built on [OpenTelemetry semantic conventions](https://opentelemetry.io/docs/specs/semconv/gen-ai/gen-ai-spans/) and [OTLP protocol](https://opentelemetry.io/docs/specs/otlp/).
-It natively ingests observability data from AgentScope while also supporting data from any collection tool or AI framework compatible with OpenTelemetry or LoongSuite.
+This feature is built on the [OpenTelemetry semantic conventions](https://opentelemetry.io/docs/specs/semconv/gen-ai/gen-ai-spans/) and [OTLP protocol](https://opentelemetry.io/docs/specs/otlp/).
+It not only provides out-of-the-box reception and storage of various observability information reported by AgentScope, but also supports integration of data reported by any collection tools/AI application frameworks based on OpenTelemetry or LoongSuite.

 ![Trace](./assets/tracing_detail_chat_history.png)

-As an AI application developer, you can:

-- Accelerate development and debugging by understanding context construction and propagation.
-- Capture essential data for application evaluation and fine-tuning.
-- Pinpoint the root cause of errors and exceptions.
-- Identify performance bottlenecks to optimize latency.
-- Track and manage model API costs.

-As an observability component developer, you can:

-- Painlessly deploy a turnkey visualization backend for AI observability.
-- Validate the semantic integrity and compliance of observability data.
-- Build and scale custom observability services ready for production environments.

-## Page Introduction and Core Features

-You can find the Trace page entry in the Studio left toolbar.

-### Overview Page
+## Overview Page

-On this page, you can see basic information about all trace data reported to Studio over a period of time.
-Key metrics such as call count, total token consumption, and average latency are aggregated and displayed on the overview page.
+On this page, you can view basic information about trace data reported to Studio.

-> 💡 **Tip**: Hover over the icon after the trace name to view basic metadata of that trace, such as Trace ID.
+> 💡 **Tip**: Hover your mouse over the icon next to the trace name to view basic metadata of that trace, such as Trace ID.

 ![Trace](./assets/tracing_overview.png)

-### Detail Page
+## Details Page

-Click on any trace in the overview page, and you can view the call sequence and call relationships of this trace on the left.
-Further select calls at different levels, and you can see the detailed context when these calls occurred.
+Click on any trace in the overview page to view the call sequence and call relationships of that trace.
+Further select calls at different levels to see detailed context when these calls occurred.

-In the Metadata area, you can see the input and output of calls.
-For AI-related calls, such as LLM, Agent, etc., inputs and outputs are displayed according to the [structure](https://opentelemetry.io/docs/specs/semconv/gen-ai/gen-ai-spans/#recording-content-on-attributes) defined by OpenTelemetry semantic conventions.
-For regular calls, such as Function, Format, etc., inputs and outputs follow AgentScope extended [semantic conventions](#agentscope-extended-conventions) for display.
+In the Metadata area, you can view the input and output of calls.
+For AI-related calls, such as LLM, Agent, etc., inputs and outputs will be displayed according to the [structure](https://opentelemetry.io/docs/specs/semconv/gen-ai/gen-ai-spans/#recording-content-on-attributes) defined by the OpenTelemetry semantic conventions.
+For regular calls, such as Function, Format, etc., inputs and outputs will be displayed according to the AgentScope extended [semantic conventions](#agentscope-extended-conventions).

 ![Trace](./assets/tracing_detail_chat_history.png)

-In the All Attributes area, you can see all key metadata of this call, with naming following [semantic conventions](#semantic-conventions).
+In the All Attributes area, you can see all key metadata of this call, with naming following the [semantic conventions](#semantic-conventions).

 ![Trace](./assets/tracing_detail_attributes.png)

 ## Semantic Conventions

-AgentScope Studio's observability data follows semantic conventions based on [OpenTelemetry](#opentelemetry-generative-ai).
-Data following these semantic conventions will be processed and displayed more accurately and clearly in Studio.
-To make it more convenient for you to use Studio, it is necessary to ensure that your semantic conventions follow the conventions described in this document as much as possible.
+AgentScope-Studio's observability data follows semantic conventions based on [OpenTelemetry](#opentelemetry-generative-ai).
+Data following these semantic conventions will receive more accurate and clear processing and display in Studio.

-> 💡 **Tip**: AgentScope library's native observability capabilities already follow these semantic conventions.
-Even if your observability data from other sources does not currently follow these semantic conventions, trace data can still be displayed normally, but some key information may not be highlighted/specifically displayed.
+> 💡 **Tip**: The native observability capabilities of the AgentScope library already follow these semantic conventions.
+Even if observability data from other sources does not yet follow these semantic conventions, trace data can still be displayed normally, but some key information may not be highlighted/specially displayed.

 ### OpenTelemetry Generative AI

 OpenTelemetry provides a set of semantic convention standards for observability data of Generative AI applications.
 For detailed definitions, see [Semantic conventions for generative client AI spans](https://opentelemetry.io/docs/specs/semconv/gen-ai/gen-ai-spans/) and [Semantic Conventions for GenAI agent and framework spans](https://opentelemetry.io/docs/specs/semconv/gen-ai/gen-ai-agent-spans/).

-> 💡 **Tip**: The OpenTelemetry semantic convention version currently followed by Studio is 1.38.0.
+> 💡 **Tip**: Studio currently follows OpenTelemetry semantic conventions version 1.38.0.

-The semantic conventions currently followed include:
+Current semantic conventions include:

 - [**Inference**](https://opentelemetry.io/docs/specs/semconv/gen-ai/gen-ai-spans/#inference): model calls
 - [**Invoke agent span**](https://opentelemetry.io/docs/specs/semconv/gen-ai/gen-ai-agent-spans/#invoke-agent-span): agent calls